monowai/flockdata.org/README.md

 * Free text searching of your business information
 * Keeping the auditing information out of your transaction processing system
 * Discover graphs, search engines and loosley coupled application development.

-### Freetext Search
-By integrating the "latest" version of data being changed in ElasticSearch, you have a powerful enterprise class way of searching all your computer systems for any data value.
-It's like a Google search for your proprietary information.

 ## How to use
 You need to gain a brief understanding of the two AuditBucket scalable services